TheKevJames/coveralls-python/docs/usage/index.rst

     coverage run --source=my_package setup.py test
     COVERALLS_REPO_TOKEN=tGSdG5Qcd2dcQa2oQN9GlJkL50wFZPv1j coveralls

 coveralls-python can be configured with several environment variables, as seen above.
-See `configuration <configuration.rst>`_ for more details.
+See :ref:`configuration` for more details.

 .. _add your repo: https://coveralls.io/repos/new